Rebuilding ROME : Resolving Model Collapse during Sequential Model Editing: Introduction

 \section{Introduction}

 Large language models (LLMs) are expensive to train and the knowledge contained in these models gets obsolete with time.
 Model editing or knowledge editing \citep{editing-survey} has recently come out as a popular method to update knowledge in large language models (LLMs).
 In this paper, we focus on one popular parameter-modifying model editing methods called ROME (Rank-One Model Editing) \cite{ROME}.
+ROME is not only one of the most popular model editing algorithms, but is also widely used in unlearning \cite{can-sensitive-info} and model interpretability \citep{geva-patchscope, geva-dissecting-factual-recall} literature.

 While a lot of model editing approaches perform well when making singular edits, editing multiple facts in a model still remains a challenge for parameter-modifying model editing methods.
 One way to make multiple edits to the same model is through \textbf{sequential editing} \cite{editing-survey} - where we make a series of single edits to a model by modifying the parameters of the model after every edit.
 Recent works have started studying the effects of sequential editing and found that ROME \cite{ROME} was prone to a sudden model collapse by a single edit \citep{akshat-catastrophic, disabling-butterfly, disabling-wilke}.
 This effect was first observed in \citet{akshat-catastrophic} during sequential editing.
 The collapse included complete loss of downstream performance, inability to recall previously editing facts and loss of the ability to even get edited.
 Such facts were named \textbf{disabling edits} by \citet{akshat-catastrophic} and were later independently observed by \citet{disabling-butterfly, disabling-wilke}.
-Text generation examples for models post-collapse from a disabling edit are shown in Figure \ref{fig:generation-example}.

 Disabling edits are detrimental for knowledge editing at scale.
 While a gradual model degradation is expected as we make sequential edits to a model \cite{akshat-catastrophic}, disabling edits lead to a sudden model collapse irrespective of when the disabling fact is edited, making sequential editing impossible.
 An example of this can be seen in Figure \ref{fig:gptj-original-downstream}, where instead of allowing gradual model degradation when doing sequential editing like in Figure \ref{fig:sequential-r-rome-fixed-gptj}, the presence of disabling edits lead to a sudden and immediate model collapse.